Chapter 1: School

 ’I’ll have to be more conscious of that,’ I berated myself.
 I clapped for the lights to turn on in the kitchen.
 When nothing happened I clapped harder and louder, a little annoyed.

 “Luke, you’re supposed to push a single button and put the shower away when you’re done.”
-I rolled my eyes and shrugged it off.
+I rolled my eyes.

 “Hey sis!”
 Luke jogged over to me and kissed the top of my head before he jogged upstairs.